SimonGhost1012/Toolbox/README.md

 If you need help or have any questions, feel free to open an issue on GitHub or join my [Discord Server](https://discord.gg/qnS9HbEBVj) for assistance.

 # 🙏 Thank You!
-Thanks For Checking Out Toolbox!
-If You Have Any Feedback Or Suggestions, Feel Free To Contact Me Via My [Discord Server](https://discord.gg/qnS9HbEBVj).
+Thanks for checking out Toolbox!
+If You have any feedback or suggestions, feel free to contact Me via my [Discord Server](https://discord.gg/qnS9HbEBVj).
+Suggestions are not possible anymore due to discontinuation.

 [![Donate](https://pics.paypal.com/00/s/ZmY5MmFhZmQtZDIyNC00N2NkLWJjMWEtMTVhN2YxY2FlMTVk/file.PNG)](https://www.paypal.com/donate?hosted_button_id=GFZWS5PMB6RNJ)